MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

  For search result, your adapter can choose to return either category nodes or operation nodes, or both.
 It is up to the type of search feature your adapter supports.

 ## Echo adapter Metadata Search
- Depending on your target system's categories and operations, there are many ways to build an array of <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> objects to return.
+ Depending on your target system's categories and operations, there are many ways to build an array of `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` objects to return.
 The way Echo adapter implements the search functionality is to go through every operation with its node ID in the following list:

 ```
 Echo/OnReceiveEcho, inbound operation